-- components thereof) constitutes a bona fide budgetary crisis as contemplated in B.1; - b) Whether, in view of the primacy of academic goals in the university, the reduction of faculty members is a reasonable and justifiable way to effect a cost saving; - c) Whether all reasonable means of achieving cost savings in all other areas of the university budget have been explored; - d) Whether all reasonable means have been taken to reduce costs by reducing the number of faculty members by voluntary early retirement, voluntary resignation, voluntary transfers to reduced workload status and redeployment; - e) Whether all reasonable means of improving the university's revenue position, including efforts to secure further assistance from the provincial Government have been explored and taken into account; - f) Whether enrollment projections are consistent with the proposed reduction in the number of faculty. - 8.
+- components thereof) constitutes a bona fide budgetary crisis as contemplated in B.1; - b) Whether, in view of the primacy of academic goals in the University, the reduction of faculty members and/or Librarians is a reasonable and justifiable way to effect a cost saving; - c) Whether all reasonable means of achieving cost savings in all other areas of the University budget have been explored; - d) Whether all reasonable means have been taken to reduce costs by reducing the number of faculty members and/or Librarians by voluntary early retirement, voluntary resignation, voluntary transfers to reduced workload status and redeployment; - e) Whether all reasonable means of improving the University's revenue position, including efforts to secure further assistance from the provincial Government have been explored and taken into account; - f) Whether enrollment projections are consistent with the proposed reduction in the number of faculty and/or Librarians. - 8.
 The FEC shall make its report within forty (40) days of its establishment.
 The report shall analyze both the extent and nature of the financial problems identified by the President, as well as the potential impact of the President's plan on the academic programs of the University.
 The Report shall also state whether the FEC finds that a state of financial exigency does or does not exist. - 9.
 If the FEC finds that a state of financial exigency does not exist, no reductions of academic staff members for budgetary reasons may take place. - 10.
-If the FEC finds that a state of financial exigency does exist, the FEC report shall recommend the amount of reduction required, if any, in the budgetary allocation to faculty members' salaries and benefits. - 11.
-The FEC Report shall also specify the number of faculty member layoffs that may be required in order to address the financial exigency.
+If the FEC finds that a state of financial exigency does exist, the FEC report shall recommend the amount of reduction required, if any, in the budgetary allocation to faculty members' and/or Librarians' salaries and benefits. - 11.
+The FEC Report shall also specify the number of faculty member and/or Librarian layoffs that may be required in order to address the financial exigency.
 If the number of layoffs specified by the FEC differs from the number proposed by the President, reasons for the difference will be provided.